Quantum Science and Technology

 Ulm University – pioneer and partner in quantum research

-As a pioneer in quantum research, Ulm University is working together with research institutions and partners from industry to open up the quantum world for the future.
+In the birthplace of Albert Einstein, Ulm University, as a pioneer in quantum research, is working together with research institutions and partners from industry to open up the quantum world for the future.
 Our researchers are among the world's leading minds in the field of quantum physics.
 They are working at the highest level to understand and control quantum systems and to utilise their physical properties for new applications.

 The three locations Karlsruhe, Ulm and Stuttgart combine globally unique expertise in the field of quantum science.
 The Karlsruhe Institute of Technology, Ulm University and the University of Stuttgart are in the next round for a "Cluster of Excellence" in the German federal and state governments' Excellence Strategy with their joint proposal "Chem4Quant".